npiper/magicmirror/pages/_pages/faq.markdown

 The short story: Copy the file from inside the container to a directory on the host.
 Add a volume mount to the `docker-compose.yml` which mounts the local file back into the container.
 Now you can edit the file on the host and the changes are provided to the container.
 No problem if you need to restart the container.

-The long story with example: In MagicMirror v2.11.0 is a bug which stops the MMM-Remote-Control to work ([see](https://github.com/Jopyth/MMM-Remote-Control/issues/185#issuecomment-608600298)).
-So to solve this problem the file `js/socketclient.js` must be patched.
+The long story with example: In MagicMirror v2.11.0 was a bug which stops the MMM-Remote-Control to work ([see](https://github.com/Jopyth/MMM-Remote-Control/issues/185#issuecomment-608600298)).
+So to solve this problem we patched the file `js/socketclient.js`.

 To get the file from the container to the host (the container must be running) goto `~/magicmirror/run` and execute `docker cp mm:/opt/magic_mirror/js/socketclient.js .`